 It is a rare animal found in the Himalayan region and famous for its musk.
 Its scientific name is Moschus chryso-gaster.
 It is also known as the Himalayan Musk deer (कस्तूरी मृग).
 From ancient times, it has been used for medicinal purposes and scents.
 It likes to inhabit areas where there is no possibility of human interference.

 Musk develops after it has completed one year.
 Usually, one deer has 30 to 45 grams of musk in it.
 It is extracted from a gland near the genetic organ of a male below its belly.
 This extracted substance is collected in a pouch-shaped place existing below the belly skin. from this pouch, the musk is obtained.
-The scent made from musk is famous for its specialty.
+The scent made from musk is famous for its speciality.
 In the medical industry musk is used the medicines useful for; asthma, fir, brochures pneumonia, Typhoid, and heart disease.

 Musk deer has a strong sense of smell, for this reason, it runs fast sensing impending danger.
-But the habit of turning back after running for 40-50 meters proved to be fatal for it. because of this, once it was found everywhere in the Himalayan region, now this animal is found only in Chamoli, Uttarkashi, and Pithoragarh districts in limited number.
+But the habit of turning back after running for 40-50 meters proved to be fatal for it. because of this, once it was found everywhere in the Himalayan region, now this animal is found only in Chamoli, Uttarkashi, and Pithoragarh districts in limited numbers.
 The sex ratio is decreasing rapidly because of the killing of male deer for musk.

 For the Conservation of musk deer, the Uttar Pradesh Government established ‘Kasturi Mrig Vihar’ in Kedarnath under Wild Life Department in 1972.
 Its area is 1972.
 Its area is 967.2 square km.
-In 1982, under, Kedarnath Wildlife Department, musk dear breeding center was established in ‘Kanchula Karkha’.
+In 1982, under, Kedarnath Wildlife Department, the musk dear breeding center was established in ‘Kanchula Karkha’.
 Likewise (Askot Kasturi sanctuary) was established in Pithoragarh.

 State Butterfly Of Uttarakhand: Common peacock